Anantharam, Bhongir mandal

-Anantharam (అనంతారం) is a village located in the Bhuvanagiri Mandal, Yadadri Bhuvanagiri district, Telangana, India.
+Anantharam is a village located in the Bhongir Mandal, Yadadri Bhuvanagiri district, Telangana, India.
 About 5 km from Bhongir,1 km from National Highway 215 (Warangal to Hyderabad), 40 km From Hyderabad city.
 According to the census of 2001, the village has 452 households and a total population of 2441.

-Anantharam village was given an ideal village award during the years of 2006-2013 by United Andhra pradesh.
+Anantharam village was given an ideal village award during the years of 2006–2013 by United Andhra pradesh.